Read our story below.

 The Bayside calendar was launched in 2002.
 It was a pretty simple affair back then, just a page or two, emailed and posted on the local bulletin boards all summer-long by Dan and Lisa (but mostly Dan).
-By 2019, the calendar weighed in at 20 pages and 373 entries.
+By 2022, the calendar weighed in at over 20 pages and 340 entries.
 No wonder the summers feel so busy.

 More and more people reached out to join the email list, and it became clear that it would be useful to gather all the important (and fun) information in one place as opposed to clogging inboxes, and so the BaysideMaine.com website was launched in 2003.
 Not much changed over the years, including the pretty bad color scheme and the not-so-easy-to-navigate tabs, although Dan always hoped to find time to rebuild the site.